Colored Women's Progressive Franchise

 The Colored Women's Progressive Franchise was an organization advocating for equal rights of African American women organized by Mary Ann Shadd Cary in 1880.
 Also referred to as the Colored Women's Progressive Franchise Association or the Colored Women's Progressive Association, the organization paved the path for a movement of Black women's organizations and institutions that articulated feminist concerns and agendas, which followed the end of Reconstruction.
 Among the features of the significance of the Colored Women's Progressive Franchise is that it preceded the women's club movement in Washington, D.C., by more than a decade.
-It is speculated that this historical precocity (ahead of its time) as well as Shadd Cary's confrontational style are among the reasons that the organization did not last for very long.
+It is speculated that this historical precocity (being ahead of its time) as well as Shadd Cary's confrontational style are among the reasons that the organization did not last for very long.

 Meeting and agenda

 The first meeting of the Women's Progressive Franchise committee was held at Mt.
 Pisgah Chapel on R Street in Washington, D.C., the evening of February 9, 1880.
 The church's pastor Rev. J. Nichols presided over the meeting and Mrs. M. Jennings was appointed Secretary.
 The goals of the organization as articulated in the Statement of Purpose were for advancing equal rights of women through access to work, to conduct business, banking, newspapers "unbiased by sex restrictions and jealousies" and the right to vote (Black women's suffrage).
 Black women's suffrage was a key point in discussion and debate during the meeting.

 Among those listed as present in the first meeting are: